alexjames/architecturediaries/security/core/authentication.md

   * Geolocation
   * IP based

-> Multi-factor Authentication: Using more than one factor for authentication, usually 2FA or 3FA
+> **Multi-factor Authentication**: Using more than one factor for authentication, usually 2FA or 3FA
 >
-> 2FA (Two factor authentication): Using two factors for authentication
+> **2FA** (Two factor authentication): Using two factors for authentication
 >
-> 3FA (Three factor authentication): Using three factors for authentication
+> **3FA** (Three factor authentication): Using three factors for authentication
 >
-> Passwordless: Using factor(s) other than "something you know"
+> **Passwordless**: Using factor(s) other than "something you know"

 ## Authentication Methods For The Web
 There are two common designs for web-based authentication systems - they can be session-based or token-based.
 Each defines a way to connect and establish an authenticated connection with the web server.
-Since HTTP is a stateless protocol, servers need a way to avoid having a user prove their identity everytime they make a request.
+Since HTTP is a stateless protocol, servers need a way to avoid having a user prove their identity every time they make a request.

 ### Session-based Authentication